 Política sobre conflictos de intereses

 UpToDate's policies and editorial process are designed to ensure that our content remains impartial and unbiased.
-To accomplish this, we collect information on relevant financial relationships with commercial interests from contributors as well as their spouses or partners.
-Contributors to a topic include one or more authors, section editors, and deputy editors.
-Peer review is also part of our editorial process.
+To accomplish this, we collect information on relevant financial relationships within the previous two years with commercial interests from contributors as well as their spouses or partners.
+Contributors to a topic include one or more authors, section editors, and deputy editors, identified at the top of each topic.
+Anonymous peer review is also part of our editorial process.
 Individuals who do not provide this information may not participate in the editorial process and are replaced.
 Disclosures of relevant financial relationships from contributors and their spouses or partners are displayed via a link at the top of each topic.

 Deputy editors are physicians who work primarily at UpToDate.
 The deputy editor cannot have any financial relationships relevant to the topics they edit.
 In addition, deputy editors may not accept funds from "educational" arms of health industry organizations (such as speakers' bureaus).